 To all that botanical trash talk we say, they’ve clearly never seen a cool floral bouquet.
 Anyone who’s laid eyes on one of Patricio Rivera’s architectural arrangements or Billie Ball Co.’s dried monochromatic masterpieces would never dare speak so unfavorably about flowers for Valentine’s Day.
 Nor would anyone who’s paid a visit to Knox Street’s Urban Flower Grange Hall, where turkey feathers and taxidermy butterflies are as common as babys breath.

 Valentine’s Day florals don’t have to be a low-effort affair.
-Discover our favorite flower sources and the best shops in Dallas for unique bouquets and arrangements that think outside the traditional bouquet for this holiday and all your special occasions.
+Discover our favorite flower sources and the best shops in Dallas for unique bouquets and arrangements.

 In Todd Fiscus we trust, which is why we’ve followed the sought-after event planner’s floral design shop since he took over a small Highland Park Village space in 2008.
 Now, Avant Garden occupies a pretty spot in the Shop at Highland Park, fashioned to look like sumptuous aristocratic dining rooms of years past — the flower arrangements also happen to be a sculptural thing of beauty.